dimi-fn/Various-Data-Science-Scripts/Virtual Env/README.md

 2. Create your **virtual environment**: being in the above path, i.e. C:\Users\the path you have chosen\venv_project -->type--> "python -m venv your_venv_name"

-Let's suppose you want the name of your virtual environment to be called "venv1", then via cmd being at C:\Users\the path you have chosen\venv_project -->type-->
+Let's suppose you want the name of your virtual environment to be called "venv", then via cmd being at C:\Users\the path you have chosen\venv_project -->type-->

-    $ python -m venv venv1
+    $ python -m venv venv

+if you want the name of venv to be called something else, then you can customize it, e.g. <python -m venv venv1>

 3. You will now have successfully created your virtual environment if you are seeing three folders named "**Include**", "**Lib**", "**Scripts**", and one "**pyenv.cfg**" file created inside the venv directory.

 - To **activate** your virtual environment:
-    * navigate inside the project path (C:\Users\the path you have chosen\venv_project\venv1)
+    * navigate inside the project path (C:\Users\the path you have chosen\venv_project\venv)
-    * Navigate inside "Scripts", via cd Scripts (C:\Users\the path you have chosen\venv_project\venv1\Scripts)
+    * Navigate inside "Scripts", via cd Scripts (C:\Users\the path you have chosen\venv_project\venv\Scripts)
     * Type: `$ activate.bat`
-    * You will now notice the change in the start of your path in the cmd (it starts with "(venv1) C:\Users\..\"), and the virtual environment is now activated.
+    * You will now notice the change in the start of your path in the cmd (it starts with "(venv) C:\Users\..\"), and the virtual environment is now activated.

         * If you type "*where python*", the 1st will be the venv path.
         * If you type `$ pip list`, you will only see pips of the venv (**venv pips**), which would probably be "pip" and "setuptools".
 Notice that if you "pip list" outside your venv, then you will understand the difference by viewing the list of packages installed on your system installation of Python (**global pips**).